Provar

-Provar handles lists and tables in much the same way.
-For all standard Salesforce elements, such as list views and related lists, Provar will automatically recognize the element as a table and will map it accordingly.
+For all standard Salesforce elements, such as list views and related lists, Automation will automatically recognize the element as a table and will map it accordingly.

-Once mapped, Provar provides two methods of locating information in tables.
-The first is a WHERE option, which lets you search for a specific record based on defined criteria (e.g. a Case where Case Number = 00001544).
-The second is a ROW NUMBER option, which lets you select a record based on its row position in the table (e.g. a Case which is result number 1, the first row in a list).
+Once mapped, Automation provides two methods of locating information in tables.
+The first is a WHERE option, which lets you search for a specific record based on defined criteria (e.g., a Case where Case Number = 00001544).
+The second is a ROW NUMBER option, which lets you select a record based on its row position in the table (e.g., a Case, which is result number 1, the first row in a list).
 See below for examples of both in use.

 Testing in a list view